wernejac123/lcos/README.md

 This has been tested in both FreeDOS and Linux.
 In one test it resulted in acos(-1)* (180/pi)

-which results 180 degrees on a ti83 calculator, but my fortran program showed 179.999....
+which results in 180 degrees on a ti83 calculator, but my FORTRAN program showed 179.999....

 with slightly less acuracy than other numbers I tested.
 I tried to test a variety of numbers

-but i did not try extremely large or extremely small numbers.
+but I did not try extremely large or extremely small numbers.
 Sometimes a calculation results

 in 0.0000000... degrees which I am assuming means the dimensions for the triangle are